quixio/quix-streams/docs/processing.md

 The return of the callback passed to `.update()` will be ignored, and the original input will be sent to downstream operations instead.

+Because of the in-place nature of `.update()`, reassigning the operation to an `sdf` again is OPTIONAL.

 **Example:**

 ```python